2019 New Jersey elections: General Assembly

 All 80 seats of the New Jersey General Assembly were up for election.
 Democrats held a 54–26 supermajority in the lower house prior to the election.
-In the elections, the Republicans gained 2 seats, failing to gain control of the chamber.
+The members of the New Jersey Legislature are chosen from 40 electoral districts.
+Each district elects one state senator and two State Assembly members.
+New Jersey uses coterminous legislative districts for both its State Senate and General Assembly.